 Sarah J. Schlesinger, M.D.

-Dr. Schlesinger joined the board of directors of Armata Pharmaceuticals in February 2020.
-Dr. Schlesinger has served as a member of the Board of Directors of Innoviva, Inc. (NASDAQ: INVA) since February 2018, a company with a portfolio of royalties that include respiratory assets partnered with Glaxo Group Limited.
-She is currently Chair of Innoviva’s Nominating/Corporate Governance Committee and Compensation Committee.
+Dr. Schlesinger has served as a member of Armata’s board of directors since February 2020.
+Dr. Schlesinger has served as a member of the Board of Directors of Innoviva, Inc. since 2018, and serves on its Compensation Committee and as chairperson of its Nominating/Corporate Governance Committee.
 Dr. Schlesinger is an Associate Professor of Clinical Investigation at Rockefeller University and Senior Attending Physician at Rockefeller University Hospital.
+Dr. Schlesinger was the Clinical Director of the laboratory of Dr. Ralph Steinman (Nobel Laureate 2011) from 2002 until his death in 2011.
 Dr. Schlesinger led the Dendritic Cell section of the Division of Retrovirology at the Walter Reed Army Institute of Research and was also a member of the Division of Infectious and Parasitic Disease Pathology at the Armed Forces Institute of Pathology from 1994 to 2002.
 In 2002, Dr. Schlesinger rejoined Rockefeller University and began working with the International AIDS Vaccine Initiative as a Scientist in Vaccine Research and Design.
 Dr. Schlesinger has been a member of Rockefeller University Hospital’s Institutional Review Board (“IRB”) (Ethics Committee) since 2003 and previously served as IRB’s vice-chairperson.
-In 2017 she assumed the position of chairperson of the IRB.
+In 2017, Dr. Schlesinger assumed the position of chairperson of the IRB.
 She is currently the director of the education and training programs at Rockefeller University Center for Clinical and Translational Science and serves on the Medical Staff Executive Committee of Rockefeller University Hospital.
 Dr. Schlesinger currently serves on the board of three non-profit organizations: the AIDS Vaccines Advocacy Coalition, Global Viral and The Hastings Center, the pre-eminent center for the study of bioethics.
 Dr. Schlesinger served as an independent corporate director of Ariad Pharmaceuticals from 2013 until its sale to Takeda Pharmaceutical Company Limited in 2017.
+She also served as an independent corporate director of The Medicines Company from 2018 until its acquisition by Novartis in 2020.
 Dr. Schlesinger has a B.A. from Wellesley College and a M.D. from Rush Medical College in Chicago, Illinois.
+She trained in Anatomic Pathology at The New York Hospital where she served as Chief Resident.